Do you sometimes find it difficult to make yourself understood – even though you know you are using the correct English?

 Pronunciation: as important as grammar

 Learning how to pronounce sounds, words and sentences correctly is just as important as learning the grammar of the language.
-Every time you learn a new word or phrase, you need to pay attention to spelling and pronunciation.

 - phonetics: the individual sounds in a language